 - Continuous Collect data continuously at the configured sample rate.
-All data is transmitted and/or logged to flash memory until a Set to Idle command is received. - Limited Automatically stop sampling and return to Idle mode after the configured time duration is met. - Event Triggered The node will collect data continuously, but only transmit/log the data if one of the configured threshold conditions has been met.
+All data is transmitted and/or logged to flash memory until a Set to Idle command is received. - Limited Automatically stop sampling and return to Idle mode after the configured time duration is met. - Event Triggered Collect data continuously at a fixed sample rate for increased battery life, reduced data sets, and increased network size.
+Only transmit/log the data if one of the configured threshold conditions has been met.
 When the condition is met, all active sensor channels will transmit/log both pre- and post-event data.
-This option allows for longer battery life, reduced data sets, and increased network size.